 The recipe is written using instant yeast because it’s easier and quicker but if you want to substitute it for active dry yeast, just follow these instructions.

 Unlike instant yeast, active dry yeast needs to be activated.
 To do this, let the scalded milk cool a little until it’s just warm and then combine the yeast with HALF of the sugar and the warm milk in a large cup, mix it and let it rest for 10 minutes.
 The milk should develop a thick layer of foam on top.

-If the milk and yeast mixture doesn’t foam after at least 10-15 minutes, then the milk is either too hot or the yeast has expired.
+If the milk and yeast mixture doesn’t foam after at least 10-15 minutes, then the milk is either too hot and kills the yeast or the yeast has expired.
 To be safe, make sure the milk is lower than 120 °F (50 °C).